Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 SVG assets are read into our codebase as React components or data-urls.

-SVG components:
+As React components:

+- specified with a starting uppercase
-- allows the use of React props to dynamically alter the component on response
+- allows the use of React props to dynamically alter the component
 - requires editing stroke and fill values to inherit to allow passing in props
 - requires a wrapper element to add additional styling
 - are imported directly from the image file
+- difficult to work with by provide lots of customization

+As Data-urls:

-- specified with a starting uppercase
+- specified with a starting lowercase

-Data-urls:

 - are used as the src in `img` tags
 - difficult to dynamically change
-- easy to use if usage is only size dependent
+- simple to declare and use
 - are imported with `?url` qualifiers
-- specified with a starting lowercase
+- not customizable beyond width and height

 ```Javascript
 // COP Icons